sakloui/jorban-martysmods.github.io/README.md

 1. Clone GitHub Repository.
 2. CD To Location Repo exists within.
 3. CMD Run `bundle install` - Only needs to be done once.
-4. CMD Run `bundle exec jekyll serve` You can add the argument `--livereload` so that changes happen on the fly.
+4. CMD Run `bundle exec jekyll serve`
 5. Site will be hosted on `http://127.0.0.1:4000/` for local viewing.

 ## Editing Markdown